 While the pork is in the oven, slice the onions.
 Peel, core and wedge the apples into 1/4" -inch to 1/2" -inch wedges.

 Add the oil and butter to the same pan used for the pork, once hot, add the onions and fry for a few minutes until they start to caramelize.
 Then add the apples and saute for another 2 minutes or until the apples also start to caramelize.

 Next, add the white wine, apple cider, chicken stock and simmer for about 5 minutes.
 While that is simmering, chop the fresh sage and set it aside.

 To thicken the sauce, mix cornstarch and water together to form a slurry.
 Slowly add it to the sauce.
+Bring the sauce briefly to a boil to activate the starches.
 Add just enough to get the desired consistency.
 You may not need it all (or you may need a bit more) to get the proper consistency.